This website uses cookies to improve functionality and tailor your browsing experience.

 COREN

-Connecting cOmmunities and Researchers across the North west cost
+Connecting cOmmunities and Researchers across the North west coast

 The COmmunity Research and Engagement Network (COREN) is a collaborative of voluntary, community, faith, and social enterprise (VCFSE) organisations, public advisors, and researchers, across the North West Coast.